Spring 2021 Courses

-This history page is created in order to give you details about the HIST 3000W, promote new courses and list your capstone options for Spring 2020.
-Go to YES schedule of courses to see the complete selection of course titles, dates, and times.
+This history page is created in order to give you details about the HIST 3000W, promote new courses, and list your capstone options for Spring 2020.
+Go to YES schedule of courses to see the complete selection of course titles and instructors, dates, and times.

-You need to meet with you adviser IN PERSON before your appointment window.
+You will need to meet with you adviser in person before your appointment window.
 Your adviser must release an electronic academic hold on your account before you can register.
 Please email your adviser for an appointment.
 You adviser is listed on your YES landing page.

 Please check the "Eligible for History Majors" drop down menu on YES to see what courses in other programs count toward the history major.